United States • charitywinenight.com • Born on August 31st

 Scott joined Watsi on July 3rd, 2014.
-Six years ago, Scott became the 241st member to automatically support a new Watsi patient every month.
-Since then, 6,217 more people have become monthly donors!
+Seven years ago, Scott joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Scott's most recent donation traveled 8,700 miles to support Simon, a newborn baby from Tanzania, to fund hydrocephalus treatment.

 Scott has funded healthcare for 96 patients in 14 countries.